derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 1. Clone this repository

-1. Create a branch off the main branch.
-Name your branch as simulate-PIN-crack-solution-\<github username of one of the group member\>, such as `simulate-PIN-crack-solution-derduskenga`
+1. Create a branch off the `main` branch.
+Name your new branch as *simulate-PIN-crack-solution-\<github username of one of the group member\>*, such as `simulate-PIN-crack-solution-derduskenga`

-1. Push your solution branch, and then create a pull request.
+1. Push your solution branch, and then create a pull request (PR).
+The title of your PR should be *Simulate PIN crack solution \<github username of the first group member\> and \<ithub username of the second group member\>* such as *Simulate PIN crack solution derduskenga and rrcobb*

 ## Resources